 What is a dry erase crayon?
 It’s basically a wax crayon.
 We use the Stabilo Woody crayons/pencils and they’re amazing.
 The Stabilo Woody line has a large, easy to grasp wood body.
 They’re water soluble and can be used as watercolor pencils or in lieu of a dry erase marker.
-They wipe off easily with a very damp cloth or paper towel, which makes clean up quick adn easy.
+They wipe off easily with a damp cloth or paper towel, which makes clean up quick and easy.
 They can even be used to make coloring pages reusable.
 See them in action in this post with free printable dinosaur coloring pages.

 Even if you have a clothespin and don’t need them for this particular activity, check out the Stabilo Woody line.

 - PERFECT FOR KIDS - The STABILO woody 3 in 1 is perfect for kids to draw and paint and ideal for parents too – it washes off windows and is suitable...

 - UNIQUE MULTI-TALENT - STABILO woody 3 in 1 coloring pencils also function as wax crayons and watercolors, making them ideal for aquarelle work.
 They...